 Amicus Brief on Command Responsibility (September 29, 2011)

-CJA filled an amicus brief with pro bono partner Wilson Sonsini Goodrich & Rosati on behalf of retired military professionals, scholars, and experts in military law on September 29, 2011.
+CJA filed an amicus brief with pro bono partner Wilson Sonsini Goodrich & Rosati on behalf of retired military professionals, scholars, and experts in military law on September 29, 2011.
 The brief was filed in support of the Plaintiffs’ petition for rehearing en banc.
 In our brief, we argued that the Eleventh Circuit panel erred by requiring a showing of direct personal involvement to establish command responsibility.
 The requirement of direct personal involvement, we explained, is only necessary to establish direct responsibility for harms alleged, not to establish command responsibility.
-Read the amicus brief here.

 Under well-established Eleventh Circuit precedent and domestic and international law, a high ranking official can be held accountable for crimes committed by persons under such official’s effective command if the official knew or had reason to know of wrongful conduct committed by subordinates and failed to prevent or punish the conduct.
 Although such commanders must have some knowledge of the conduct in question, they need not be aware of, or personally direct, specific killings of victims in order to be held criminally responsible to plaintiffs suing under the command responsibility doctrine.